 Burnout may be the result of unrelenting stress, but it isn’t the same as too much stress.
-Stress, by and large, involves too much: too many pressures that demand too much of you physically and psychologically.
-Stressed people can still imagine, though, that if they can just get everything under control, they’ll feel better.
+Stress, by and large, involves too much: too many pressures that demand too much of you physically and mentally.
+However, stressed people can still imagine that if they can just get everything under control, they’ll feel better.

 Burnout, on the other hand, is about not enough.
-Being burned out means feeling empty, devoid of motivation, and beyond caring.
+Being burned out means feeling empty and mentally exhausted, devoid of motivation, and beyond caring.
 People experiencing burnout often don’t see any hope of positive change in their situations.
-If excessive stress is like drowning in responsibilities, burnout is being all dried up.
+If excessive stress feels like you're drowning in responsibilities, burnout is a sense of being all dried up.
 And while you’re usually aware of being under a lot of stress, you don’t always notice burnout when it happens.